Reliable Fine-Grained Evaluation of Natural Language Math Proofs: Downstream Utility: Best-of-N Proof Selection

 \section{Downstream Utility: Best-of-N Proof Selection}

-A key property of a good reward model is that it can reliably identify the best response in a given batch.
+A good reward model should be able to reliably identify the best response in a given batch.
 To understand how this ability correlates with the calibration metrics in Section~\ref{sec:setup_metrics}, we measure the best-of-$n$ (BoN) performance of various evaluators.
-BoN is conditioned on the generator model and the sampling budget ($n$), directly reflecting the operations that drive model improvement cycles.
-It can reveal issues like over-optimization to a flawed evaluator and yields a practical utility curve as $n$ varies.
 In general, a higher BoN score means the evaluator more reliably selects high-quality candidates for subsequent training, guiding real downstream gains.
 The applications include selecting high-quality training data via rejection sampling (e.g., distillation) ~\citep{nakano2022webgptbrowserassistedquestionansweringhuman,touvron2023llama2openfoundation} and providing a reward signal for Reinforcement Learning (RL)~\citep{deepseekr1,dapoopensourcellmreinforcement}.

 In summary, this section answers a critical question: Does the superiority of our fine-grained evaluators, as measured by offline metrics, translate to an improvement in a downstream selection task?